rm511130/Physna_Training/README.md

 ## 4. 3D Geometric Search<a name="3D_Geometric_Search"><a/>

-- In the previous chapters we learned how to create folders, upload a files, and navigate around the Physna's UI.
-In this chapter we will provide some examples of the types of practical operations one can perform.
+- In the previous chapters we learned how to create folders, upload files, and navigate around Physna's UI.
+In this chapter, we will provide some examples of the types of practical operations one can perform using Physna.

 ### 4a.
 Workshop Task 4: Find Matches<a name="Workshop_4"><a/>